 Cisco Umbrella is definitely worth looking at if you are looking to the cloud for complete coverage off-network.
 Umbrella goes beyond reputation scores and ingests billions of real-time internet requests and applies machine learning models and behavioural analysis to identify attacks before the first victim is hit.
 And, because it is cloud-delivered, it is not limited by the limited processing power of appliances.
 Traditional web gateways protect employees from threats over web ports 80 and 443.
 But, attackers try to infiltrate networks and exfiltrate data using different ports.
 At least 15% of command and control callbacks bypass web ports — leaving a gap in coverage.
 A secure internet gateway such as Cisco Umbrella provides comprehensive protection over all ports and protocols.

 Pen Testing skills now a necessity– Penetration testing is becoming a necessary skill for all System or Network admins and qualifications such as the CCNA Cyber Ops and also the Certified ethical hacker course that is available can be great courses to take part in to gain valuable skills in this area.

 A question most engineers have when it comes to collaboration tools such as Microsoft Teams/ Skype for business and Cisco Webex teams/ jabber is which one to use.
 Cisco may have realised that when it boils down to the decision then most environments based on Windows may choose the Microsoft route.

 Overall, I had a great experience at Cisco Live Melbourne 2019.
 Sometimes you can get locked away from the outside world focusing on your day to days tasks.
-These events are great to learn what the industry is doing and the key areas that professionals in the industry are hold more importance.I am excited to walk away with so many engaging conversations and meet so many people.
-I really hope i get an opportunity to do it again next year.
-Thanks Cisco
+These events are great to learn what the industry is doing and the key areas that professionals in the industry hold more importance.I am excited to walk away with so many engaging conversations and meet so many people.
+I really hope i get an opportunity to attend Cisco Live 2020 and do it all again next year.
+Thanks, Cisco